BareMinimumStudios/Bare-Minimum-Docs/docs/data-attributes/home.md

 - #### Changes and Implementation

 Although all attributes are as functional as each other in-game, some are added differently under the hood.
-Data Attributes splits attributes into two types: data driven, and hard coded.
-The latter refers not just to vanilla attributes, but to all modded ones as well `(so long as they are, well, hard coded).`

-Data driven attributes refers to those added through datapacks `(json files)`.
-The difference between these is that the hard coded attributes remain loaded for every world, and are not ever unregistered.
-This means that when using an attribute object reference in the code, the object existing in the registry is the same as the object in any given `attribute container`, or `attribute instance` etc.

-Whereas the data driven attribute is `world-dependent` and can be `unregistered` and `resynced`, meaning that the object existing in the registry is not always the same as the object existing in any given attribute container or similar.
+As of Data Attributes `2.*.*` and above, attributes that are **statically registered** are usually the only ones that are meant to be targeted, due to concerns with instability on dynamically unregistering attributes.

+Changes to attributes through either the config, or data-packs can be reloaded while in an instance.

+- ##### Singleplayer Instances
+An individual in their own world can make changes on the interface or config directly through the `json` files, and use the `/reload` command.

+- ##### Server/Multiplayer Instances
+A server maintainer or owner can make changes through the config `json`, and use the `/reload` command.

+By using the `/reload` command, data-attributes will reload all configurations to reflect the updated config and apply the needed changes.
+For data-packs, any adjustments to them will also be applied.
+Data-packs are secondary to the main config, and can be overwritten by it.

-To get around this issue, Data Attributes uses identifiers `(Identifier)` to hold attributes in attribute containers or attribute instances etc. While the attribute _object_ may change, the attribute _identifier_ does not, even on reload and resync.
+Data Attributes also uses **attribute ids** to hold attributes in attribute containers or attribute instances etc. While the attribute _object_ may change, the **id** does not, even on reload and resync.

-This is at the core of what Data Attributes does: it simply changes the `attributes system` to use the attribute `identifier` instead of the attribute _object_, thereby allowing a fully dynamic, data driven attributes system.
+!!! note "This is at the core of what Data Attributes does: it mixes into attributes and their instances, exposing their ability to have their behaviors and ranges changed, allowing a fully dynamic, data-driven attributes system."